liweiyap/CountingGitHubCommits/README.md

 ## Running

-To create a local copy of this repository, simply click 'Download'.
-Alternatively, clone it by first navigating to the path you want to store the local copy and then executing the following on the command line:
+To create a local copy of this repository, clone it by first navigating to the path you want to store the local copy and then executing the following on the command line:
 ```
 git clone https://github.com/liweiyap/SortingGitHubReposByCommits.git
 ```